AIIC-World Customs Organisation Agreement

 17. The minimum number of interpreters assigned to a meeting shall vary in accordance with the number of languages, as shown in the table appended to this agreement.

-18. For meetings in the two official languages of the WCO, the minimum number of interpreters shall be three, working both ways.
-This number shall be increased if the meeting lasts longer than the above norm.
+18. For meetings in the two official languages of the WCO (English and French), the minimum number of interpreters shall be three, working both ways.
+This number shall be increased to four if the meeting lasts longer than the above norm.

 19. In the case of scientific or technical meetings or meetings presenting particular difficulties, such as systematic interpretation of documents read out, a large team of interpreters, remunerated at the higher rate, shall be engaged.